maxpetul/C3X/README.txt

  - Fix bug preventing AI from filling its armies
  - Improve AI army composition to discourage mixing types & exclude HN units
- - AI routine for "pop units" that may appear in mods Bugs fixed:
+ - AI routine for "pop units" that may appear in mods
+ - ** Can limit the number of escorts the AI assigns to its naval transports Bugs fixed:
  - AI pathfinding collides with invisible units (called the "submarine bug")
  - Science age beakers not actually awarded